ChuaCheowHuan/reinforcement_learning/README.md

 This repository contains codes that I have reproduced for various reinforcement learning algorithms.
 The codes were tested on Colab.

-Github has known issues rendering Jupyter notebooks, if you are having trouble viewing my notebooks on Github, click [***here***](https://nbviewer.jupyter.org/github/ChuaCheowHuan/reinforcement_learning/tree/master/) to view my notebooks on Jupyter's nbviewer.
+If Github is not loading the Jupyter notebooks, a known Github issue, click [here](https://nbviewer.jupyter.org/github/ChuaCheowHuan/reinforcement_learning/tree/master/) to view the notebooks on Jupyter's nbviewer.

+---

 ## Implemented Algorithms